MKilani/EgyVoc/distribution_0.0.10/README.md

 #### How to cite

-Kilani Marwan, 2019, EgyVoc 0.0.9 : an Automatic Vocalizer for Ancient Egyptian, https://github.com/MKilani/EgyVoc
+Kilani Marwan, 2019, EgyVoc 0.0.10 : an Automatic Vocalizer for Ancient Egyptian, https://github.com/MKilani/EgyVoc

 ## Introduction

-EgyVoc uses Coptic forms and Group Writing spelling to authomatically reconstructs the Early New Kingdom vocalization of Ancient Egyptian words.
+EgyVoc uses Coptic forms and Group Writing spelling to automatically reconstructs the Early New Kingdom vocalization of Ancient Egyptian words.

 EgyVoc can reconstruct the vocalization on the basis of various combinations of data, namely: